International Management Institute, New Delhi: Rankings

 IMI was ranked 26th among management schools in India by the National Institutional Ranking Framework (NIRF) in 2020 and 9th in India by Outlook India's "Top 150 Private MBA Institutions" of 2020.
+IMI is also considered as one of the decent tier 2 MBA programs in India.

 Academics

 IMI, New Delhi offers several post-graduate diplomas in management, including a Post Graduate Diploma in Management (PGDM), with related programmes in Human Resource Management (PGDM-HRM) and Banking and Financial Services (PGDM-B&FS).

 Research and Consultancy

 Activities

 IMI, New Delhi is a member of the South Asian Network of Economic Research Institutes (SANEI) and the Global Development Network (GDN) both of which aim to foster networking and collaboration among economic and policy research institutes.
 The Institute's journal, Global Business Review is designed to be a forum for the wider dissemination of current management and business practice and research with an emphasis on emerging Economics.
 It has a circulations of 12,900 copies (including online) and listed in Scopus.

+They also feature a scholarly journal in collaboration with Sage Publications known as the Emerging Economy Studies..